sugarfree90/uv-k1-k5v3-firmware-CAT/README.md

 **

-# Fork of F4HWN firmware port for the UV-K1 and UV-K5 V3 using the PY32F071 MCU with added CAT controll
+# Fork of F4HWN firmware port for the UV-K1 and UV-K5 V3 using the PY32F071 MCU with added CAT controll.
+Vibe coded with Gemini - hobby project :)

 **